PixelsHub/pixelshub-unitynetrooms/docs/Transforms.md

 Most transformation synchronization is expected through built-in Unity Netcode components `NetworkTransform` and derived classes, with a core requirement based around an origin transform that will act as the root reference for any other transform-synchronized object.

 > [!NOTE]
-> Specific cases of transformations with custom implmentations will be added for some use cases, such as grab interactions or avatar hand synchronization.
+> Specific cases of transformations with custom implementations are added for some use cases, such as grab interactions or avatar hand synchronization.

 > [!TIP]
 > The default `NetworkTransform` component is always server authoritative.
 A simple override `NetworkTransformOwnerAuthority` with owner authority is provided.